Question: "How should Christian parents handle the death of a child?"

 • Don’t put time limits on your recovery.
 Don’t expect a day to pass without thinking about your child, nor should you want to.

 • Talk about your child.
 It’s important that you share the story of your child with others.

 • Take care of yourself and your other children.
-They, too, are suffering loss of a sibling and the additional discomfort of seeing their parents in grief.
+They, too, are suffering.
+They grieve the loss of a sibling and have the additional discomfort of seeing their parents in grief.

 • Try not to make any major decisions at least for the first year.

 • Expect that getting through the many “firsts” following the death of a young child—first birthday, first Christmas, etc.—will be painful.

 And lastly, Christians who have lost a child have the grand and faithful promise of God’s Word: “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away” (Revelation 21:4).